akantifirst/electrobot/README.md

 ## Limitations

-<br>Currently only german language is supported.
+Currently only german language is supported.
 <br>Available cable types are NYM, NYY, NYCWY, N2XH.
 <br>Available circuit breaker makers are ABB, Hager, Siemens.
 <br>Currently only circuit breakers are supported (fuses are not supported).
-<br>This program doesn't concider circuit breaker selectivity.
+<br>This program doesn't consider circuit breaker selectivity.